A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 These comprehensive results demonstrate that the FE-VE coupling algorithm maintains computational accuracy in both regular and complex geometrical regions, effectively combining the computational efficiency of finite elements with the geometric flexibility of virtual elements for multi-scale electronic packaging applications.

 Fig.~\ref{fig:fc_bga_stress_l3} presents the nodal stress distribution along cross-material line $L_3$ (the blue line in Fig.~\ref{fig:fc_bga_model}), which traverses multiple material interfaces.
 The FE-VE coupling algorithm shows close agreement with the reference finite element solution across different material regions.
-Both methods capture the sharp stress concentration at $y \approx 1.86$ mm, where the peak stress reaches approximately 260 MPa due to significant material property mismatches at the interface.
-The stress distribution ranges from approximately 50 MPa in outer regions to the 260 MPa peak, demonstrating that the coupling algorithm maintains solution continuity when transitioning between materials with different thermal and mechanical properties.
+The stress distribution demonstrating that the coupling algorithm maintains solution continuity when transitioning between materials with different thermal and mechanical properties.
 These results confirm the capability of the FE-VE methodology for multi-material thermomechanical problems in electronic packaging applications.